-We’re delighted to announce that we’ve been successful in our application for a Community Grant from Dacorum Borough Council, enabling us to plan our “Kickabout” fitness initiative for the long term.
+In October 2020 we were successful in our application for a Community Grant from Dacorum Borough Council, enabling us to plan our “Kickabout” fitness initiative for the long term.
 The Community Grant scheme is designed to support community activities and improve the wellbeing of Dacorum residents; since October 2020 we have been running popular and successful Over 30’s football sessions aimed at encouraging similarly aged/fit local people to get active with each other.
 The funding allows us to commit to block booking a long term facility and ensuring we have sufficient kit and equipment as the popularity of the sessions grow; we can also explore other opportunities to get people active such as women’s only football sessions and/or activities other than football, if there is sufficient interest.
-Hemel Hempstead Town FC have committed to making facilities available to us and so in partnership with both Dacorum Borough Council and Hemel FC, we’re delighted to announce that “Community Kickabout” will run at 9pm on Monday evenings, on the newly laid FIFA Pro standard artifical grass at Vauxhall Road.
+Hemel Hempstead Town FC have committed to making facilities available to us and so in partnership with both Dacorum Borough Council and Hemel FC; “Community Kickabout” will run at 9pm on Monday evenings, on the FIFA Pro standard artifical grass at Vauxhall Road.